Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Introduction

-In this paper, we consider the setting in which $\fclass$ is a Reproducing Kernel Hilbert Space (RKHS) of functions over $\dspace$ with reproducing kernel $\kr$ \pcite{aronszajn1950TheoryReproducing}.
+In this paper, we consider the setting in which $\fclass$ is a reproducing kernel Hilbert space (RKHS) of functions over $\dspace$ with reproducing kernel $\kr$ \pcite{aronszajn1950TheoryReproducing}.
 Such spaces encompass many typical smoothness spaces considered in the learning literature.
 For instance, Sobolev spaces of high enough smoothness are RKHS, as reminded in the following example. \begin{texample}{Sobolev}{sobolev} Let $s∊\bN$.
-If $\dspace=\bR^d$, denoting $\hat{f}$ the Fourier transform of $f$, the Sobolev space $\sob$ is defined as
+If $\dspace=\bR^d$, denoting $\hat{f}$ the Fourier transform of $f$, the Sobolev space $\sob[\bR^d]$ is defined as

-When the smoothness parameter is high enough, namely $s>d/2$, $\sob$ is a RKHS. \end{texample} When $s>d/2$, it has been shown by \textcite[Section 1.3.12 Proposition 3]{novak1988DeterministicStochasticError} that the optimal rate for a deterministic quadrature rule of the form \eqref{e:def_nI} is $\inf_{\ldm,w}\wce[\sob][\nI]=Θ(m^{-s/d})$, which suggests that the Monte-Carlo estimator (with $m=n$) might not be optimal in this setting as it gives the rate $m^{-1/2}$.
-The optimal rate can be reached in practice (see for instance the work by \textcite{briol2019ProbabilisticIntegrationRole} for quadrature rules based on Markov chain Monte-Carlo and Quasi Monte-Carlo, by \textcite{santin2022SamplingBasedApproximation} for greedy methods), and our goal is indeed to design quadrature rules that have this adaptivity to the smoothness of the considered RKHS in order to reduce the cost of numerical integration.
+When the smoothness parameter is high enough, namely $s>d/2$, $\sob[\bR^d]$ is an RKHS.
+For any non-empty domain $Ω⊆ℝ^d$, we define $\sob[Ω]$ as the RKHS induced by the restriction of the reproducing kernel of $\sob[\bR^d]$ to $Ω×Ω$. \end{texample} When $Ω$ has Lipschitz boundary, the above definition is known to be norm-equivalent to the alternative definition of Sobolev spaces involving weak derivatives~\pcite[Corollary 10.48]{wendland2004ScatteredDataApproximation}.
+When $s>d/2$, it has been shown by \textcite[Section 1.3.12 Proposition 3]{novak1988DeterministicStochasticError} that the optimal rate for a deterministic quadrature rule of the form \eqref{e:def_nI} on the unit hypercube is $\inf_{\ldm,w}\wce[\textup{H}^s([0,1]^d)][\nI]=Θ(m^{-s/d})$, which suggests that the Monte-Carlo estimator (with $m=n$) might not be optimal in this setting as it gives the rate $m^{-1/2}$; see also \textcite{novak2006FunctionSpacesLipschitz} for similar results on more general domains and the Lebesgue measure.
+The optimal rate can be reached in practice (see for instance the work by \textcite{briol2019ProbabilisticIntegrationRole} for quadrature rules based on Markov chain Monte-Carlo , by \textcite{santin2022SamplingBasedApproximation} for greedy methods), and our goal is indeed to design quadrature rules that have this adaptivity to the smoothness of the considered RKHS in order to reduce the cost of numerical integration.

 While the parameter $s$ provides a direct control on the smoothness in the Sobolev setting, in this paper we develop a more generic analysis which depends on the decay of the spectrum of the integral operator associated to the reproducing kernel $\kr$ and the target distribution $\td$.